-By imposing the Net Worth Sweep, FHFA expropriated the economic rights of Fannie's private shareholders, including Plaintiffs, and transferred them to the federal government.
+By imposing the Net Worth Sweep, FHFA expropriated the economic rights of Freddie's private shareholders, including Plaintiffs, and transferred them to the federal government.
 FHFA incorrectly argues that under HERA only it has the authority to challenge the accounting irregularities that made its destruction of minority shareholder rights possible.
 See FHFA Mot.
-6-10.
+7-9, and 14-16.
 This argument is meritless for two independent reasons.
-First, HERA does not bar Plaintiffs from asserting direct claims that relate to their ownership of stock, and all of the claims at issue here are direct.
+First, HERA does not bar Plaintiffs from asserting direct claims, and all of the claims at issue here are direct.
 Second, even if Plaintiffs' claims were derivative, courts repeatedly have recognized that shareholders may bring derivative claims during conservatorship where, as here, the conservator has a manifest (and therefore disqualifying) conflict of interest.